 The United States maintains controls in response to Syria's lack of concrete steps to end its support for terrorist groups, interdict the flow of foreign fighters destined for Iraq, refrain from interfering in Lebanon's internal affairs, and stop abusing the human rights of its citizens.
-Although many other countries concur that Syria's regional activities are destabilizing, few countries maintain controls similar to those implemented by the United States.
+Many other countries concur that Syria's regional activities are destabilizing, and a small but growing number of countries maintain controls similar to, but less comprehensive than, those implemented by the United States.
+The European Union, for example, has implemented prohibitions on the provision of certain goods and services to Syria12.

-Expected amendments to the EAR implementing UN arms embargoes and partial embargoes on the Democratic Republic of the Congo, Côte d'Ivoire, Eritrea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Somalia, and Sudan will be consistent with UN objectives.
-The U.S. Government has received no significant objections to these UN Security Council-mandated controls.
+The United States maintains controls in accordance with the UN Security Council arms embargoes and partial embargoes on the Democratic Republic of the Congo, Côte d'Ivoire, Eritrea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Somalia, and Sudan.
+These controls are compatible and consistent with the controls adhered to by the 41 participating states in the Wassenaar Arrangement, and with the controls imposed by other UN member states as a result of the UN Security Council arms embargoes.